eik-lib/website/docs/client_app_packages.md

 ### The publish command

 With entrypoints defined in the Eik config, running the `eik publish` command will assemble files (specified by entrypoints) into an archive and upload the archive to the Eik server defined by the `server` field.
-The type of package uploaded depends on the `type` field specified in the config, which defalts to `package`, but other possible values are `npm` and `map`.
+The type of package uploaded depends on the `type` field specified in the config.
+Possible values are `package`, `npm` and `map` with `package` being the default.

 ```sh
 eik publish